MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-4-Administrative-Matters/subpart-4.16-Unique-Procurement-Instrument-Identifiers/section-4.1603.md

 ![](/graphics/er14oc14.003.gif)

 (b) *Elements of a supplementary PIID.* Use the supplementary PIID to identify amendments to solicitations and modifications to contracts, orders, and agreements.
+The supplementary PIID is reported as a separate data element used in conjunction with, but not appended to, the PIID.

-(1) *Amendments to solicitations.* Number amendments to solicitations sequentially using a four position numeric serial number added to the 13-17 character PIID beginning with 0001.
+(1) *Amendments to solicitations.* Number amendments to solicitations sequentially using a four position numeric serial number in addition to the 13-17 character PIID beginning with 0001.

-(2) *Modifications to contracts, orders, and agreements.* Number modifications to contracts, orders, and agreements using a six position alpha or numeric, or a combination thereof, added to the 13-17 character PIID.
+(2) *Modifications to contracts, orders, and agreements.* Number modifications to contracts, orders, and agreements using a six position alpha or numeric, or a combination thereof, in addition to the 13-17 character PIID.
 For example, a modification could be numbered P00001.
-This would be added to the end of the 13-17 character PIID illustrated in (a)(5) of this section.
+This would be in addition to the 13-17 character PIID illustrated in paragraph (a)(5) of this section.

 (i) *Position 1.* Identify the office issuing the modification.
 The letter P shall be designated for modifications issued by the procuring contracting office.
 The letter A shall be used for modifications issued by the contract administration office (if other than the procuring contracting office).